radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 The rest of this document begins a summary of issues with RADIUS, and shows just how trivial it is to crack RADIUS/UDP security.
 We then mandate the use of secure transport, and describe what that requirement means in practice.
 We give recommendations on how current systems can be migrated to using TLS.
 We give suggestions for increasing the security of existing RADIUS transports, including a discussion of the authentication protocols carried within RADIUS.
 We conclude with privacy and security considerations.

-As IPSec has been discussed previously in the context of RADIUS, we do not discuss it in detail to it here, other than to say it is an acceptable solution for securing RADIUS traffic.
+As IPSec has been discussed previously in the context of RADIUS, we do not discuss it in detail to it here, except to say it is an acceptable solution for securing RADIUS traffic.
 As the bulk of the current efforts are focused on TLS, this document likewise focuses on TLS.
 However, all of the issues raised here about the RADIUS protocol also apply to IPSec transport.

 While this document tries to be comprehensive, it is necessarily imperfect.
 There may be issues which should have been included, but which were missed due to oversight or accident.
 Any reader should be aware that there are good practices which are perhaps not documented here, and bad behaviors which are likewise not forbidden.